-If a Board of Directors vacancy occurs, or if the size of the Board of Directors is changed, the Governance and Nominating Committee may recommend the candidate to the Board of Directors.
-The Board of Directors may appoint the new Director to fill any unexpired term of the seat.
+If a vacancy occurs on the Board of Directors, or if the size of the Board of Directors is changed, the Governance and Nominating Committee may recommend candidates to the Board of Directors for election.
+The Board of Directors may elect a new Director to fill any unexpired term of the seat.
 Annually, the Governance and Nominating Committee will recommend a slate of new and/or continuing candidates for the Board of Directors.
 The Board of Directors will select a slate of nominees for Director from recommendations of the Governance and Nominating Committee, and submit the slate of nominees to be voted on by shareholders at Rand's next annual meeting of shareholders.
-Rand's by-laws provide that an annual meeting of shareholders shall be held on the fourth Tuesday in April, or such other time within 30 days before or after such date as the Chairman or Board of Directors shall determine.
-The number of Directors is determined by the Board of Directors, but in no event may it be less than three.
+Rand's by-laws provide that an annual meeting of shareholders shall be held on the date that the Board of Directors shall determine.
+The number of Directors on the Board is determined by the Board of Directors, but in no event may it be less than three Directors.